10 Amazing Health Benefits of Pigeon Peas (Fio-Fio)

 The dried seeds of pigeon peas can also be used in sauces to accompany foods like yam, rice, and cassava.
 The immature seeds and pods of Pigeon pea are also used as vegetables in sauces and soups.
 The ripe seeds are first soaked before frying or boiling into porridge.

-Read Also: 10 Amazing Health Benefits Of Black-eyed Beans
+Read Also: 10 Potential Health Benefits Of Dates For Men

 In India, pigeon peas are made into dhal.
 In Asia, they are used to make tofu or tempeh.
 The fresh pods, young shoots, and seeds of pigeon peas are used as vegetables in sayor, spicy soups, and other side dishes in Southeast Asia and the Pacific.